ghostlexly/gpu-video-wallpaper/readme.md

 Known errors:

 * When sourcing `settings.conf`, `video-wallpaper.sh` will throw an error because it stumbles over the "\[video-wallpaper settings\]" section.
 This section, however, is needed by the python script.
-Since the shell script does not crash, this error message is tolerated for the moment until I get around to find a more elegant way than just sourcing it 'settings.conf'.
+Since the shell script does not crash, this error message is tolerated for the moment until I get around to find a more elegant way than just sourcing it in `settings.conf`.